-Using a new dataset ($\mathsf{MovieCL30K}$) with $30,340$ movies, we demonstrate the flexibility of our model to handle scenes, shots and multi-shot clips as inputs to surpass existing state-of-the-art results on \textbf{eleven downstream tasks} on multiple benchmarks~\cite{Wu_2021_CVPR}\cite{huang2020movienet}\cite{rao2020local}.
-Furthermore, as an important practical application of long-form video understanding, we introduce another new dataset ($\mathsf{MCD}$) focused on the problem of large-scale video-moderation with $44,581$ video clips from $18,330$ movies and TV episodes containing $\mathsf{sex}$, $\mathsf{violence}$, and $\mathsf{drug}$-$\mathsf{use}$ activities.
-We show that learning our general-purpose scene-representation is crucial to recognize such age-appropriate video-content where existing representations learned for short-form action recognition or image classification are not as effective.
+Using a newly collected internal dataset $\mathsf{MovieCL30K}$ containing $30,340$ movies to learn our scene representation, we demonstrate the flexibility of our approach to handle both individual shots as well as multi-shot scenes provided as inputs to outperform existing state-of-the-art results on diverse downstream tasks using multiple public benchmark datasets~\cite{Wu_2021_CVPR}\cite{huang2020movienet}\cite{rao2020local}.
+Furthermore, as an important practical application of long-form video understanding, we apply our scene representation to another newly collected dataset $\mathsf{MCD}$ focused on large-scale video moderation with $44,581$ video clips from $18,330$ movies and TV episodes containing $\mathsf{sex}$, $\mathsf{violence}$, and $\mathsf{drug}$-$\mathsf{use}$ activities.
+We show that learning our general-purpose scene representation is crucial to recognize such age-appropriate video-content where existing representations learned for short-form action recognition or image classification are significantly less effective.